 - Influenza-associated pediatric mortality

-- Lead, exposure screening test results
+- Lead, screening test results

 * Terroristic Agent = Select Agent and Toxins List